Azeirah/autotest/readme.md

 ```

 This is a simple command-line-interface to introspect php trace files.
 Like the entire project, it's a WIP, but it supports some useful functionality.
 The tool itself is documented well enough so you can run it and it will explain itself.

+### TODO

+* Organize test-cases for the trace and profile parser
+* Add a convenient way to automatically turn capturing on and off with one accessible command
+* Work on reducing database size
+  * Minimize filename redunancy by creating a `files` table
+  * (I know that db size is _very_ optimizable, standard zipping takes from 3.2GB to 140MB, 7z ultra from 3.2GB to _43MB_, compression ratio of 74x!)